Edfred1/Contextual-Music-Crafter/README.md

   - `a` = toggle auto‑escalate: when enabled, if you are on flash and a track repeatedly fails (e.g., JSON errors, empty responses, MAX_TOKENS, or transient 5xx/timeout issues), the script automatically switches to pro after 6 failures and restarts the step.
   - The hotkey banner shows whether auto‑escalate is [ON]/[OFF].
 Switches take effect as soon as the current request finishes; the step restarts with the new model.

-- **Quality tip (Pro vs Flash)**:
+- **Quality tip (Pro vs Flash vs DeepSeek)**:
-  - If you want strong one‑shot results with fewer retries, run with `gemini-2.5-pro` from the start.
+  - **Gemini Pro**: Strong one‑shot results with fewer retries.
+Best quality but higher cost.
-  - If you prefer lower cost, run `gemini-2.5-flash` plus an optimization pass; enable auto‑escalate so that problematic tracks automatically retry with `pro` when needed.
+  - **Gemini Flash**: Lower cost option.
+Run with `gemini-2.5-flash` plus an optimization pass; enable auto‑escalate so that problematic tracks automatically retry with `pro` when needed.
 This balances cost and reliability.
+  - **DeepSeek**: Cost-effective alternative to Gemini with competitive token pricing.
+Always uses `deepseek-chat` with adaptive chunked generation automatically enabled to handle complex tracks. **Note:** DeepSeek requires a paid API key and may not produce the same quality output as Gemini.
+Support is still being tested.

 - **Why the context sometimes shows “Using 4/6 previous themes”**: The generator fits context under an internal character budget (`MAX_CONTEXT_CHARS`).
 In dynamic mode (`context_window_size: -1`) it includes as many previous parts as fit that budget, so the fraction (e.g., 4/6) is expected and will change if you or future versions adjust this character limit.
 Set `context_window_size` to a positive number to force a fixed number of previous parts, or to `0` to disable history entirely.